Veterans Wall of Honour

 William George Mann (1930-1995) was born in Sagkeeng First Nation and was a direct descendent of Kakekipenace, who was a signatory to Treaty 1.

 Oswald is buried in France and William died a month after returning home, from a war wound.
-Charles, returned home safely and worked as a Red River Ship Captain until a fatal accident in 1931.
+Charles returned home safely and worked as a Red River Ship Captain until a fatal accident in 1931.

-Private Arthur Meeches from Long Plain First Nation.
-After attending the Indian Residential School in Brandon, Manitoba and later graduating from Red River College in Winnipeg, Manitoba, Arthur went on to enlist in the military.He served in Korea from 1951 to 1952 with the 1st Battalion Princess Patricia Canadian Light Infantry’s Air Borne Unit and was honourably discharged as a Private in 1954.Miigwetch to his daughter, Carrie Myran, for sharing her fathers incredible story of service.
+Private Arthur Meeches, from Long Plain First Nation, attended Brandon Indian Residential School and later graduated from Red River College in Winnipeg, Manitoba.
+Arthur went on to enlist in the military and he served in Korea from 1951 to 1952 with the 1st Battalion Princess Patricia Canadian Light Infantry’s Air Borne Unit and was honourably discharged as a Private in 1954.

-Upon return from WWII, Rufus was elected as Chief of Long Plain, and later became vice-president of the Manitoba Indian Brotherhood.
-Prince helped found the Dakota Ojibway Tribal Council and the Dakota Ojibway Police Force (the first Indigenous law enforcement agency in Canada) in 1977.
+Born in Long Plain First Nation, Rufus Prince (1920-1989) served the Canadian Army in Italy during World War II.
+On returning from the war, Rufus was elected as Chief of Long Plain, and later became vice-president of the Manitoba Indian Brotherhood.
+Prince helped found the Dakota Ojibway Tribal Council and the Dakota Ojibway Police Force, the first Indigenous law enforcement agency in Canada, in 1977.

 Before his service, Prince attended the Portage la Prairie Indian Residential School, now renamed the “Rufus Prince Building”.

 Prince was known to carry a pair of moccasins that he would use to silently infiltrate enemy bases in the cover of night.
 He would even play tricks on soldiers as they slept; such as taking their boots or leaving a calling card while slipping away unnoticed.
 His unit became known as the Devil’s Brigade because the Nazis couldn’t believe that he was a real person.
-Speculation grew that he was an evil spirit or the devil!

 Tommy Prince was decorated by King George VI at Buckingham Palace with both the Military Medal and the Silver Star with ribbon, on behalf of the US President.